getreu/tp-note/docs/source/tpnote--manpage.md

     [{{ path | filename }}](<ParentDir..\\{{ path | filename }}>)

-Please note that webbrowsers usually ignore leading '`../`' in URL paths.
+Please note that web browsers usually ignore leading '`../`' in URL paths.
 To work around this limitation, Tp-Note's built-in viewer interprets the string '`ParentDir..`' as an alias of '`..`'.
 It is also worth mentioning that Tp-Note automatically creates the subdirectory '`Notes/`' in case it does not